 Ingested ethanol mainly metabolizes in the liver; hence hepatic damage is profoundly seen in chronic alcoholism.
 This damage includes steatosis, cirrhosis, and hepatic carcinoma.
 Other organs/organ systems involved are:

-Though there is no clearcut contraindication in any particular medical setup, it has been well established that ABHS doesn't kill the spores of several microorganisms, including the likes of Clostridium difficile.
+Though there is no clear-cut contraindication in any particular medical setup, it has been well established that ABHS doesn't kill the spores of several microorganisms, including the likes of Clostridium difficile.
 It is also not effective against certain protozoan oocysts, for example, cryptosporidium.
-ABHS has also been inefficient against a certain non-enveloped virus-like Norovirus.
+ABHS has also been inefficient against a certain non-enveloped virus-like norovirus.

-As an Ablative Agent:
+As an Ablative Agent

 Percutaneous ethanol injection is contraindicated when:

 In the oxidative pathway, ethanol is first converted to acetaldehyde by alcohol dehydrogenase (ADH), present in the cytosol.
 NAD+ serves as an electron carrier for this reaction and gets reduced to NADH.
-This process significantly reduces hepatic cytosol, paving the way for the hepatocytes damage by reactive oxygen species (ROS) and other byproducts of alcohol metabolism.
+This process significantly reduces hepatic cytosol, paving the way for hepatocyte damage by reactive oxygen species (ROS) and other byproducts of alcohol metabolism.
 The drug fomepizole competitively inhibits ADH, thereby preventing the formation of toxic metabolites.

 Acetaldehyde is further oxidized by acetaldehyde dehydrogenase to acetone.
-Acetone finally oxidizes to CO2 in the heart muscle, skeletal muscles, and the brain.
+Acetone finally oxidizes to CO2 in the heart muscle, skeletal muscles, and brain.
 Interestingly, a drug called disulfiram competitively inhibits acetaldehyde dehydrogenase, thereby delaying the clearance of acetaldehyde, causing dire symptoms like nausea, vomiting, chest and abdominal pain, dizziness, and worsening hangover.
 This mechanism of the drug has an application in treating alcohol use disorders.
 Several drugs exhibit the same property as disulfiram.
 They are metronidazole, sulfamethoxazole and trimethoprim, chloramphenicol, quinacrine, first-generation sulfonylureas, griseofulvin, and some cephalosporins like cefotetan and cefoperazone.